ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Getting Started with CameraX in Jetpack Compose - <a href="https://medium.com/androiddevelopers/getting-started-with-camerax-in-jetpack-compose-781c722ca0c4" target="_blank" rel="noopener noreferrer">link</a></h3>
+From 20 Testers to Play Store in 14 Days: How I Published My App - <a href="https://medium.com/@pasindu-kavinda/from-20-testers-to-play-store-in-14-days-how-i-published-my-app-4ad5f3b36efe" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Android Developers`**
+✍️ **posted by `Pasindu Kavinda`**

-<blockquote>Part 1 — A guide to building a basic camera preview, covering setup, permissions, ViewModel creation, and UI implementation.</blockquote>
+<blockquote>Have you ever had a headache trying to publish an app on the Play Console with a personal account?</blockquote>

 <h3>2.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>